Description

 - Simmer the oil & sofrito.
 In a large soup pot heat your oil over medium heat until it begins to shimmer.
 Toss in sofrito and sautee for a few minutes.

 - Add remaining ingredients.
-Next, add in sazon, adobo, and bay leaves.
-Mix for another minute to allow the spices to bloom.
-Pour in the tomato puree, beans (with their liquid), and water or broth before bringing liquid to a boil.
+Add spices.
+Mix for a minute to allow the spices to bloom.
+Add bay leaves, tomato sauce, water or broth, squash, beans, and herbs.
+Turn up the heat and bring liquid to a boil.

 Notes

-- Rinse the beans and add to a pot of water (using a 1:4 ratio, 1 cup of beans to 4 cups of water)
+To make with dried beans instead of canned: Rinse dry beans and add to a pot of salted water (using a 1:4 ratio, 1 cup of beans to 4 cups of water).
+Bring to a boil before lowering and simmering for an hour, or until tender.
+Drain water and follow recipe above as instructed.